internetarchive/rclone/backend/vault/README.md

 <5>NOTICE: vault batcher: upload done (25), deposited 5.698Mi, 5 item(s)
 ```

-We can verify that the folder has been uploaded conveniently with the `tree` subcommand:
+We can verify that the folder has been uploaded with the `tree` subcommand:

 ```shell